tree-1917/CamelSyncer/design.md

     %% notes %%

-    note for Docfile "will store this in way "docfile/docfile" to make a deletion in o(1) and use inode for linux systme
+    note for Docfile "Store docfile in like 'docfile/docfile' to make a deletion in o(1) and use inode for linux system"